abpframework/abp/docs/en/solution-templates/microservice/authentication.md

 The solution has an authentication server(auth-server) application to provide the token generation, validation and login page.
 Additionally, it adds the [account](../../modules/account-pro.md) module to the auth-server application to provide the such as register, forgot password and etc features.

-Additionally, the [account](../../modules/account-pro.md) module provides the [social logins](../../modules/account-pro.md#social--external-logins) (Google, Facebook, etc.) feature.
+Also, the [account](../../modules/account-pro.md) module provides the [social logins](../../modules/account-pro.md#social--external-logins) (Google, Facebook, etc.) feature.
 You can enable/disable and configure the social logins from the application UI.

 ![account-external-provider](images/account-external-provider.png)

 ## Authentication Flow

-TODO:
+The applications use several flows to authenticate users based on the application type.
+The MVC UI web application uses the [hybrid flow](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) (OpenID Connect Authentication) to authenticate users, while the SPA and Swagger applications use the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) to authenticate users.
+After the user logs into the system and receives the token from the authentication server, the applications (microservices) use [JWT Bearer Authentication](https://jwt.io/introduction/) to authorize users.